kgdunn/pid-book/univariate-review/univariate-review.rst

 Suppose we have a quantity of interest from a process, such as the daily profit.
 In the preceding section we started to answer the useful and important question:

 	What is the range within which the true average value lies?
-E.g. the range for the true daily profit.
+E.g. the range for the true, but unknown, daily profit.

 But we got stuck, because the lower and upper bounds we calculated for the true average, :math:`\mu` were a function of the unknown population standard deviation, :math:`\sigma`.
 Repeating :eq:`CI-mean-variance-known`: